Barthélémy Toguo: Exhibitions

-Toguo’s work is in the collections of the Museum of Modern Art and the Studio Museum in Harlem, New York; Centre Georges Pompidou, Paris; Musée d’art contemporain, Lyon; Fondation Louis Vuitton; and Kunstsammlungen der Stadt, Düsseldorf, among others.
+Toguo’s work is in the collections of the Museum of Modern Art, and the Studio Museum in Harlem, New York; the Pérez Art Museum Miami, Florida; Centre Georges Pompidou, Paris; Musée d’art contemporain, Lyon; Fondation Louis Vuitton; and Kunstsammlungen der Stadt, Düsseldorf, among others.
 Solo exhibitions of his work have been presented at institutions including Uppsala Art Museum, Sweden; Musée d’art moderne et contemporain de Saint-Etienne, France; La Verrière by Hermès, Brussels; Fundaçao Gulbenkian, Lisbon; and Palais de Tokyo, Paris.

 Barthelemy Toguo has declined participation in exhibitions because of political views.
 Such as the time in 2007 when he declined the invitation to join the Venice Biennale.
 He states, “What guides me is a constantly evolving aesthetic but also a sense of ethics which makes a difference and structures my entire approach.
 With my private initiative, Bandjoun Station in Cameroon, and the artistic project that accompanies it, I wanted to take on my responsibilities as a man and an artist by offering another model and reference.
 Under no circumstances whatever should my name be associated with that of Sindika Dokolo or the collection that he has put together over the years."
 He continues to say that he respects all the other artists that are participating in the project though he will not be joining them.